EXCLUSIVE-Greece set to get green light for EBRD support

 However this week's four-month Greek aid extension by the euro zone has put it back on track and EBRD sources said the bank's shareholders -- 64 countries plus the European Union and European Investment Bank -- were voting on the proposal on Friday.

-An EBRD spokesman declined to comment but the sources who spoke to Reuters said approval was likely to come on the grounds that Greece would be classed as a "temporary" recipient of EBRD funds up until around 2020.
+An EBRD spokesman declined to comment but the sources who spoke to Reuters said approval was likely to come on the grounds that Greece would be classed as a "temporary" recipient of EBRD funds until up to around 2020.

 That would be similar to the 500-700 million euro, six-year plan given to Cyprus which became the first euro zone bailout country to get EBRD support last year.
 Since then the EBRD has taken a sizable stake in one of the country's strained banks.